MrDham/OpenTheremin_V4_with_MIDI/README.md

 MUTE CAPACITIVE BUTTON:

-Sends ALL NOTE OFF on selected channel and stay in mute until it is pushed again.
+Sends current NOTE OFF, ALL NOTE OFF and ALL SOUND OFF messages on selected channel so as no sound survives to "mute order" and keep the theremin in mute state (no sound and no MIDI massages) until it is pushed again.

 AUDIO: